roeycn/rick-and-morty-site/README.auth.md

 export default Home;
 ```

 Make a commit to your project and push to your live production URL.
-Presuming you have properly configured that domain on your Google console then your login process will be as follows:
+Presuming you have properly configured that domain on your Index console then your login process will be as follows:

 ![Login Step 01](https://res.cloudinary.com/dqse2txyi/image/upload/v1649184647/blogs/nextjs-fullstack-app-template/sign-in-step-01_mjkoxn.png)